 I am Assistant Professor in the Department of English and Program in Film and Media Arts at Louisiana State University.

-I am currently at work on a manuscript about spectatorship, secularism, and visualizations of Jesus in U.S. cinema and visual culture at the turn of the twentieth century entitled The Disappearing Christ.
 My work has appeared or is forthcoming in Adaptation, PMLA, J19: The Journal of 19th Century Americanists, Film Quarterly, and the Cambridge UP series, American Literature in Transition.
 And I’m co-editor, with Lili Loofbourow, of “The Semipublic Intellectual: Academia, Criticism, and the Internet Age,” a Changing Profession special section of PMLA.

 I am also a film and television critic and the TV editor for The Los Angeles Review of Books.
 My work has appeared in The Los Angeles Review of Books, Slate, The Hairpin, The Daily Beast, Salon, Slant Magazine, Pacific Standard, Avidly, In Media Res, and The House Next Door.

 In 2012, I co-founded the TV criticism blog Dear Television with Jane Hu, Evan Kindley, and Lili Loofbourow, and we have published weekly columns in The Los Angeles Review of Books, The Slice, and The New Republic.